jesse-r-s-hines/ShellAdventure/README.md

 The first time you run *Shell Adventure* may take a while as it pulls the Docker image.

-If you are using Docker for Windows, make sure that the Docker engine is started before running [`launch.py`](launch.py).
+If you are using Docker for Windows or Docker for Mac, make sure that the Docker engine is started before running [`launch.py`](launch.py).

 # The Environnement
 The tutorials will take place in a Linux command-line environnement running insside a Docker container.
 The default container is running a bash shell in a headless Ubuntu 20.04.
 See [`supported_commands.md`](docs/supported_commands.md) for a list of the commands available in the default container.
 The student will be logged in as user `student` with password `student` and home directory `/home/student`.
 The student has `sudo` privileges by default so that you can teach use of `sudo` and permissions.